 Dubbed the ‘Video Megatrend’ by Mark Zuckerberg, video content on social media platforms has skyrocketed in popularity in the past several years.
-Facebook videos currently receive over 100 million hours of plays daily, and other tools such as Snapchat maps, Instagram live and IGTV and video streaming performances have also gained a lot of traction.
+Facebook videos currently receive over 100 million hours of play daily, and other tools such as Snapchat maps, Instagram live and IGTV and video streaming performances have also gained a lot of traction.
 So, how can you capitalise on this trend?

-Integrating visually engaging content into your social strategy is a fantastic way to maintain your relationships with your fanbase, as well as driving brand loyalty and awareness.
+Integrating visually engaging content into your social strategy is a fantastic way to maintain your relationships with your fanbase, as well as drive brand loyalty and awareness.
 This presents you with the opportunity to deliver a limitless amount of content, as well as providing a way to connect with your fanbase more intimately than ever before.
 Try micro-documenting the process of recording or making your music, live stream your gigs and rehearsals, or even vlog your ‘day-in-the-life’ experiences.
-These are all tried and tested tactics, and have worked for countless influencers.
+These are all tried and tested tactics and have worked for countless influencers.

 Exciting times!
 But coming up with ideas for original content on a daily basis can be exhausting…

 Repurposing!
 This concept of recycling old (but still valid) content is one that not nearly enough people take advantage of.
 In fact, only 34% of content marketers report reusing their old content.

 Be careful to not fall into the trap of recycling the same old content over and over.
 This will eventually get on people’s nerves (and they might start to identify your page as a source of spam).
 An effective way of repurposing content can be as simple as converting an old Instagram video into a blog post or podcast (or vice versa) or publishing unseen footage.